luau-lang/luau/rfcs/trackable-types.md

 type Object = {X: number, Y: number, text: string | <nil_status = nil>, font: Font | nil_status}
 ```

+Between the angle brackets, a name followed by an equals sign and then a type is expected.
+Alternatively, a name followed by nothing can be used to track something with a name already associated with a type.

 The scope of these types should be the function in which they are used in.
 If they aren't defined in a function, then it is the global scope.

-In this code, the type of `font` will never change the type of `text`, but the opposite is true.
+The type of `font` will never change the type of `text`, but the opposite is true.
 If `font` is guaranteed to be non-nil, text isn't.
 To make it replicate to text as well, `font` should have the type `<nil_status>` without initialization.

 ```lua
 type Font = "Font1" | "Font2" | "Font3"